English

 Are there skip-the-line tickets available?

-Yes, these tickets are available and come in handy during the peak tourist seasons, as they allow you to bypass long queues and save time.
+Yes, these tickets are available and come in handy during the peak tourist seasons, as they allow you to bypass long queues and save up to 1 hour.

 Are guided tours available at Les Invalides?